chordc/arpes-converter-web/README.md

 A lightweight, browser-based tool for ARPES data format conversion.

-This project was developed as a practice in web-based scientific tool design, with the goal of bridging experimental ARPES data and modern Python-based analysis workflows.
-As deep learning continues to demonstrate its effectiveness in scientific research, it has become increasingly important to transform experimental datasets stored in binary or text-based formats into structured, Python-friendly representations that can be directly loaded into neural network pipelines for downstream processing, analysis, and model development.
+This project was developed as a practice in web-based scientific tool design, with the goal of connecting experimental ARPES data to modern Python workflows.
+As deep learning becomes more important in scientific research, data stored in binary or text-based formats needs to be converted into structured, Python-friendly representations that can be directly used in neural network pipelines for further analysis and model development 🚀📊

 ---